Get All The Pleasure, But Without All The Guilt

-If you want something crunchy there are dried banana chips, or if you want something softer like dried raisins or dried cherries, or apple rings.
+Craving something crunchy?
+Try dried banana chips; if you want something chewy, try dried raisins, dried cherries, or apple rings.

-More options include: dates, figs, ginger, mango, papaya, peaches, nectarines, pears, pineapples, and prunes.
+Other options include dates, figs, ginger, mango, papaya, peaches, nectarines, pears, pineapples, and prunes.

-In moderation of course, these can be a great alternative to that candy bar you’re about to eat!
+Enjoyed in moderation, these can be a great alternative to that candy bar you’re about to eat

-If you are looking for a better option for ice cream or a milkshake, try using some frozen fruit!
+If you are looking for a healthier option for ice cream or a milkshake, try using some frozen fruit!

 You can make a pretty good smoothie that tastes delicious!
-Or a vegan ice cream that doesn’t leave you feeling gross afterwards.
+Or a vegan ice cream that doesn’t leave you feeling guilty afterwards.

 Sorbets are also a simple, delicious option!
 Again, by using frozen fruit you can create a light, frozen dessert that is especially nice in the summer!